The Illegal Immigrant

 The Illegal Immigrant is a 1985 Hong Kong film directed by Mabel Cheung with the screenplay written by Alex Law.
-As Cheung's debut film, it tells about the story of a Chinese illegal immigrant in the United States seeking for his legal status through a sham marriage falls in love with his fake bride.
+As Cheung's debut film, it tells about the story of a Chinese illegal immigrant in the United States seeking for his legal status through a sham marriage who falls in love with his fake bride.

 The film, along with An Autumn's Tale and Eight Taels of Gold, formed Cheung and Law's "Migration Trilogy".

 Plot

 Cheung (played by Ching Yung-cho), who smuggles to New York City via Hong Kong from China, becomes a handyman in a factory in Chinatown, Manhattan to repay for his smuggling fees.
 One day, he is arrested by the Immigration and Naturalization Service, facing the risk of deportation.
 To maintain a legal status to stay in the States, Cheung arranges to pay for a sham marriage with a Chinese American Cindy Li (played by Cindy Ou), but they fall in love afterwards.
 When they prepare for the formal wedding, Li is shot during a gun fight among Chinatown triads.